Estimated reading time: 4 minutes

-Also keep in mind that co-workers’ needs are as important as customer’s needs.
+Also, keep in mind that co-workers’ needs are as important as customers’ needs.
 Foster an environment of professionalism where all staff members are treated equally well regardless of rank.

 A “Just Do It” Attitude

 Hospitality workers typically work long nights and endless weeks.
 A hotel is a 24/7 business and it may seem like you never get a break.
 But despite the workload, one needs to be ready to take control of situations and be accountable for solving any problems that arise.
 Be punctual, organized, and in control.
-Leaders act in the moment, taking actions as required and inspiring others to do the same.
+Leaders act at the moment, taking actions as required and inspiring others to do the same.

 Part of being an effective leader is knowing when to delegate responsibilities.
 By building a team you trust and then holding them accountable, you’ll increase the scope of the projects you are able to take on and help your employees grow and improve in their jobs.

 “A guest wrote a message saying that she couldn’t get a hold of our Lost and Found and she was upset.
-She was from the UK and didn’t want to spend money on calling charges, so I called the hotel for her, found her item and mailed it to her.
+She was from the UK and didn’t want to spend money on calling charges, so I called the hotel for her, found her item, and mailed it to her.
 It was all done through Facebook.”

 By setting the example that you are always willing to do what it takes to ensure a great guest experience, you’ll inspire your team to do the same when meeting the challenges they face.
 Create an expectation that team members will always go above and beyond to serve your guests.